axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-11-ServiceRegistry-v1.2.1.md

 ## Deployment

-This rollout upgrades the amplifier service registry contract to `v1.2.1`
+This rollout upgrades the amplifier service registry contract from `v1.2.0` to `v1.2.1`.

 1. Upload new Service Registry contract